duncdrum/cbdb-data/doc/function-doc.md

 ## global
 This module holds all the variables and paths used in the app.
-The list of variable declerations pointing to the imported tables, is generated via [local:table-variables](#local:table-variables) in the ``aux.xql`` module.
+The list of variable declarations pointing to the imported tables, is generated via [local:table-variables](#local:table-variables) in the ``aux.xql`` module.

 Functions that need be available globally also go here.

 ### global:create-mod-by
-Processes the created-by and midfied by data found on each table.
+Processes the created-by and modified by data found on each table.
 Only called for main tables.

 ### global:validate-fragment
 Helper function called by every write operation, to ease the burden of validating the whole file when working on a specific section.